-There is a vast array of my favourite condiments that are used to create delicious meals and they need some explanation.
-There are many new ones that need some explanation.
-So if you have some information on one that you would like to share, here is the place to do it.
-I will continually update this list till I have them all in here.
+Here are some of my favourite condiments that I use in my healthy delicious meals with some explanation.
+They are all superfoods so they are a great addition to your recipes.
+There are many new ones that you may not have heard of yet.
+If you have some information on one that you would like to share, here is the place to do it.
+I continually update this list until I have them all in here.
 Please feel free to tell us which ones you love to use.